philyboysmith/wsrt/content/collections/pages/what-we-do.md

           -
             type: text
             text: 'A river catchment, or riverscape, is the area of land through which water from any form of precipitation (such as rain, melting snow or ice) drains into the river. '
       -
         type: paragraph
         content:
+          -
+            type: text
+            text: 'River catchments vary in size and are extremely complex and intertwined ecosystems that support a wide range of biodiversity. '
+      -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: 'River catchments are impacted by every activity that happens on the land, as well as in the water environment.
+Agricultural pollution, sewage spills, road run-off, and water abstraction are just some of the issues facing our rivers.
+Any changes that occur upstream will eventually be noticed downstream. '
+      -
+        type: paragraph
+        content: